 Secret Recording Reveals NRA's Legal Troubles Have Cost The Organization $100 Million

-These reports included mentions of LaPierre's lavish six-figure spending on clothing and travel expenses.
+These reports included mentions of LaPierre's lavish six-figure spending on clothing and travel.
 An attempt to oust LaPierre failed at that same meeting.

 Subsequently, the New York and D.C. attorneys general launched investigations into the NRA's finances.
 Eight board members have resigned over the last year.
 And the NRA has been locked into protracted and costly legal battles with its longtime public relations firm.